 We also have a bike rack for those coming on two wheels.

 On Sunday mornings, we have street parking available on the East side of 4th Street between New St and Arch St., and on the south side of Race Street between 3rd & 4th Streets.
 Please display the Old First parking placard which you can print out and bring with you, or pick one up from a greeter when you arrive.

 God doesn’t care what you wear to church, and neither do we!
 Dress as casually or formally as you feel comfortable.
 Most folks are somewhere in the middle.
 Listen to a radio ad from the United Church of Christ (our denomination) that uses humor to make this point.

 Children of all ages are welcome in the sanctuary during our worship services.
 An usher will be happy to give your young child a “Just for Me” packet with activities and crayons.
-We also provide child care during the service.
-Megan, Lauren and Amy would be delighted to care for your young children so you can more easily participate in worship.
+We also provide child care during the service on the first floor.
+Our nursery staff would be delighted to care for your young children so you can more easily participate in worship.
 The choice is entirely up to you.

 Please ask the greeter to show you the elevator which will take you to the second floor for our worship service.
 And an usher can set you up a device for hearing assistance.

 What sort of music will I hear?